thomasperi/yacssmin/README.md

 * No dependencies on other libraries.
 * No "bells and whistles" -- just minify CSS.
 * Readable and maintainable, using regular expressions only for tokenizing, not for decision-making.
+(And it seems to be faster this way anyway.)
 * Don't break any CSS that works, even if there's crazy stuff in there.
 * Don't "accidentally fix" any broken CSS.
 * Handle corner cases in the simplest way possible.